top of page

 Sarah-Luella Baker

 From 2010-2020 I founded and ran a school for young children in SE Portland- utilizing my knowledge of the arts, constructivism, emergent curriculum, nature, and love of community.
 Since 2020 I have focused full-time on art and healing work- offering workshops, personalized healing sessions, and multi-dimensional art experiences- as well as doing a whole lot of learning.
 If you are interested in the arc of my education and training, you can read more about that here.
-Presently, my work in the healing and creative arts includes experiential, evolutionary, and constructivist astrology, somatic education, and multi-dimensional art explorations.

-I am so grateful to be in relationship with this land that we call the Pacific Northwest.
+I am so grateful to be in a relationship with this land that we call the Pacific Northwest.
 Here I became a mama, embarking on my most profound educational journey.
 With this land, I have learned so much about myself as a nurturer, artist, medium, and humxn.
 It oftentimes seems the perfect amalgamation of the forests of NE Ohio, with a wild nature parallel to that of Utah, and a mild enough climate to recall the Bay Area.
 I love this land that I call home, and it is my intention to deepen that love and understanding as time goes on, until I fall back into the earth and my spirit flies to other dimensions.

 Blessings to you on this journey.